camaraproject/Governance/documentation/API-onboarding.md

 ---

 ### **4. Archived Stage**
 The Archived stage is for deprecated or obsolete APIs that are no longer maintained or used actively.
-This status mainly applies for sandbox repositories that never reach an initial release, or incubated/graduated repositories that discontinue the evolution of APIs.
+This status mainly applies for sandbox repositories that never reach an initial release, or Incubating/graduated repositories that discontinue the evolution of APIs.

 **Transition to Archived Stage:**
 - Inactivity within a new Sandbox API repository:
   1. Three months (no contributions of documents or API specs)
   2. No release of an Initial API version after six months
 - Lack of participation of a Sandbox API repository within two consecutive CAMARA release cycles
-- Lack of participation of an Incubated or Graduated API repository within two consecutive CAMARA release cycle, if there would be changes necessary to stay aligned with the CAMARA Guidelines
+- Lack of participation of an Incubating or Graduated API repository within two consecutive CAMARA release cycle, if there would be changes necessary to stay aligned with the CAMARA Guidelines
 - TSC is in charge of proposing and validating the transition of a repository to a Archived Stage

 **Characteristics:**